Object tracking with computer vision – types and business use cases

 Computer vision object tracking: Use cases

-Every business might have an exclusive need or use for a visual object tracking app.
-However, to better understand the application of object tracking models in the practical world, we have gathered some of the most common, easily comprehensible use cases.
+Every business might have an exclusive need or use for visual object tracking systems.
+However, to better understand the practical application of object tracking algorithms, we have gathered some of the most common, easily comprehensible use cases.

 Surveillance use cases